 Make note of any cracks, pitting, or spalling that needs to be repaired.
 Though epoxy is self-leveling, it will not fill-in cracks.
 If you have extensive cracks or repairs that need to be made, you may want to consider an optional garage floor covering such as interlocking tile or garage floor mats instead.

-For newly poured concrete, you need to let it cure for a minimum of 30 days for a typical 4” thick slab.
+For newly poured concrete, you need to let it cure for a minimum of 30 days for a typical 4” thick slab before applying a coating.
 Curing concrete is still releasing moisture and will cause the floor coating to delaminate if installed too early.

 Moisture test the concrete

-The next step is to conduct a moisture test and inspect the garage floor for any signs of visible moisture.
+The next step is to inspect the garage floor for any signs of visible moisture and do a moisture test if necessary.
 What you should be looking for are areas of damp concrete or efflorescence.

-Efflorescence can also form due to the concrete collecting moisture at the surface from condensation if you live in a humid area.
+Efflorescence can also form due to the concrete collecting moisture at the surface from condensation.
+Also known as concrete sweating, it is most prevalent during humid periods of the year.
 Efflorescence from condensation will not affect a garage floor coating once it is removed before the application of epoxy.

 If there are visible signs of moisture you will want to conduct a calcium chloride test to see if your garage floor will qualify for an epoxy coating.
 Most commercial epoxy products can withstand up to 4 lbs of moisture flow per 1000ft² per 24 hours.
-Always consult with the epoxy manufacturer first concerning the results of your calcium chloride test if you have moisture issues.
+Always consult with the epoxy manufacturer or vendor first with the results of your calcium chloride test if you have moisture issues.

 Even if the garage floor looks dry, moisture could be evaporating off the surface quicker than it can form and not be visible to the naked eye.
 At the minimum, you want to do the plastic sheet test if the concrete doesn’t show any visible signs of moisture.